Back to blog

 Why Smart TV App Testing Is Different

-A smart TV app is used from ten feet away, often on slower hardware, with a directional remote, in long playback sessions, and across a fragmented set of TV operating systems.
+A smart TV app is used from about ten feet away, often on slower hardware, with a directional remote, in long playback sessions, and across a fragmented set of TV operating systems.
 The failure modes are different from mobile: focus can disappear, a player can stall after resume, captions can drift, a DRM license can fail on one device family, analytics can miss playback milestones, or a store reviewer can reject the app because test accounts, metadata, privacy details, or remote behavior are incomplete.

 1. Build The Device Lab And Platform Matrix